Hear from our editors: Best hotel credit cards of January 2026

 Best for road trips: Wyndham Rewards® Earner℠ Card

-Here’s why: If you’ve been driving all day and are looking for a place to get some shuteye, the Wyndham Rewards® Earner℠ Card offers a great rewards rate at a variety of budget-friendly hotels.
+Here’s why: If you’ve been driving all day and are looking for a place to get some rest, the Wyndham Rewards® Earner℠ Card offers a great rewards rate at a variety of budget-friendly hotels.
 Plus, you’ll earn the same great rate when you fill up your tank at the gas station.
 With no annual fee, this card could make sense on your next road trip.

 See how the Wyndham Rewards® Earner℠ Card compares to other Wyndham cards.